-De Novo Fund: In the Province of Ontario, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out at the beginning of the Provincial Appendix.
+De Novo Fund: In the Province of Ontario, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Provincial Appendix.
 Contributions on all overtime hours shall be doubled.

-Construction Opportunities Development Council Inc. ("CODC"): In the Province of Saskatchewan, the Employer shall contribute an amount in cents per hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out at the beginning of the Provincial Appendix.
+Construction Opportunities Development Council Inc. ("CODC"): In the Province of Saskatchewan, the Employer shall contribute an amount in cents per hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Provincial Appendix.